In order to plan the path to future growth, banks all over the

 introduction of Basel III standards is a case in point.

-of banks will remain under constant pressure.
-Also, the efforts
+banks will remain under constant pressure.
+Also, the efforts to

-to develop new business models will become much more expensive
+develop new business models will become much more expensive and

-and difficult.
-However, the resulting slowdown at some big banks
+difficult.
+However, the resulting slowdown at some big banks could

-could be seen as a blessing in disguise, as it would eventually
+be seen as a blessing in disguise, as it would eventually make

-make their balance sheets more recession-proof and provide a new
+their balance sheets more recession-proof and provide a new set of

 Valuations Look Attractive

-comfortably maintain the minimum capital norms mandated by the
+maintain the minimum capital norms mandated by the Basel Committee,

-Basel Committee, will experience the fastest valuation upside.
+will experience the fastest valuation upside.
+Consequently, we

-Consequently, we believe this would be a good time for long-term
+believe this would be a good time for long-term investors to

-investors to consider foreign bank stocks, as the valuations at
+consider foreign bank stocks, as the valuations at present look

 Investors with short-term targets, however, should be watchful